Vogel612/info-integration-project/README.md

 # info-integration-project

+***Archival Note:*** This project was part of student work.
+As such with it being handed in, it has finished its useful lifecycle.
+This is not supposed to be used in basically any context, but left standing in case it's useful on the resumee of any of the students involved.

 ## Initial application setup

 The Setup needs docker, python 3.7 or later and a correctly configured JAVA_HOME (for gradle).